Cray-HPE/docs-csm/operations/security_and_authentication/Default_Keycloak_Realms_Accounts_and_Clients.md

 - `admin-client`
   - The `admin-client` client represents a service account that is used during the install to register the services with the API gateway.
 The secret for this account is generated during the software installation process.
-- `gatekeeper`
+- `oauth2-proxy-*`
-  - The `gatekeeper` client is used by the `keycloak-gatekeeper` to authenticate web UIs using OAUTH.
+  - The `oauth2-proxy-*` clients are used by the `oauth2-proxies` to authenticate web UIs using OAUTH.
 - `system-compute-client`
   - The `system-compute-client` client is used by the Cray Operating System \(COS\) for compute nodes and some NCN services for boot orchestration and management.
 - `system-pxe-client`
   - The `system-pxe-client` client is used by the `cray-ipxe` service to communicate with `cray-bss` to prepare boot scripts and other boot-related content.
+- `system-nexus-client`
+  - The `system-nexus-client` client is used by the `cray-nexus` service to login to Nexus with Keycloak users.
+The `system-nexus-client` has two roles created for
+  authorization: `nx-admin` and `nx-anonymous` that can be added to any account to give permissions to that user in Nexus.

 ### Public clients